Christine-Muhoro/Phase-1-Project/README.md

 Total Fatalities Vs Operators Bar Chart
 I then created a Tableau Dashboard;
 The link to the [SkyWay Airlines Aviation Analysis Dashboard](https://public.tableau.com/authoring/Phase1Project_17593596944020/SkywayAirlineAviationAnalysisDashboard/Skyway%20Airlines%20Aviation%20Analysis%20Dashboard#1)

+## **Recommendations**
+1. **Aircraft Purchase Decisions**
+Skyway Airines should avoid purchasing aircraft types from the Douglas type, as most of its models have the highest number of fatalities.
+Instead, purchase safer aircraft types such as A.W. type and ATR type, as most of their models have lower or zero number of fatalities.
+2. **Risk Awareness and Reduction**
+The most frequent potential risks are Accidents and Criminal Occurrences and often lead to Hull Loss (non-repairable damage).
+Other risks like Hijackings and Incidents also occur.
+Due to this, Skyway Airlines should invest more in safety measures and better emergency response systems to reduce both the frequency of occurrence and damage levels.
+3. **Operator Practices**
+Airline operators with consistently high fatality numbers most likey have poor airline practices while those with low fatality numbers most likely have good airline practices.
+Due to this, Skyway Airlines should ensure to have good airline practices in order to grow in te industry and not damage the brand.

+## **Conclusions**
+From this aviation accident analysis, it is clear that both aircraft type and operator practices are very important in aviation safety.
+Some aircraft models like the Douglas series show consistently poor safety records while others like A.W. and ATR remain safer choices.
+Also, operators with poor safety practices mostly contribute to higher fatality rates while those with good safety practices mostly bring low fatality rates.
+Overall, ensuring safety in aircraft type, good airline practices and good risk management is a solid foundation for Skyway Airlines.